Ushiku Daibutsu: Construction

 First, a cast iron steel column was erected at the center supporting the weight of the entire Daibutsu.
-Then, arranging a steel frame structure around it which was pre-assembled on the ground block by block in advance.
+Then, a steel frame structure was arranged around it which was pre-assembled on the ground block by block in advance.

 The 100 m tall torso, or body, of the statue was divided into 20 tiers, with each tier consisting of 17 blocks on average.
 In addition, each component block had welded on nine bronze sheets, 1.5 by 1.5 m and around 6 millimeters thick, on a steel frame.
 Those steel frames connected to the main frame as branches of a tree do, forming a complicated outline.
-The bronze sheets are much lighter compared to that of the Great Buddha at Tōdai-ji temple in Nara, since the one at Ushiku applies a steel frame to support the structure.
-The elaborate design of each hand and arm was also assembled on the ground, then attached on the body with a huge crane lifting each parts.
+The bronze sheets are much lighter than that of the Great Buddha at Tōdai-ji temple in Nara, since the one at Ushiku applies a steel frame to support the structure.
+The elaborate design of each hand and arm was also assembled on the ground, then attached on the body with a huge crane.